The PIP application will officially open on December 4th, 2024. Please scroll down to the bottom of this page to view the Application Instructions.

 Round 1: Application

-- The online application process, to be started by only one student team member, which generates all the necessary emails and unique links for additional members, recommenders, and the team mentor.
+- The online application, to be started by only one student team member, will generate all the necessary emails and unique links for additional members, recommenders, and the team mentor.
 Additional team members will request their own letters of recommendation through the same process.
 You will not be able to submit a final proposal unless you have completed the pre-application--and it is highly recommended to start this process as soon as you have finalized your team, your recommenders, and your mentor.

 - A “Recommendation and Commitment” form submitted by the student’s (or team’s) proposed project mentor (a Penn faculty member or another individual approved by CURF), attesting to their support of the applicant’s proposed project and a willingness to supervise its implementation.
 Recommendation and Commitment forms will be generated by the online application.